 Every course applicant must provide Garda vetting clearance.
 In order to be Garda Vetted a completed form, available from email@example.com , must be submitted with application dossier.

 HOW TO APPY:

 An application fee of €30 applies to all submissions.

 Application fees should be processed here by clicking on the register button on the bottom right of this page.

-All applications received by the closing date of Friday, 9th September 2016 will be considered.
+All applications received by the closing date of 11.00am on Wednesday, 14th March 2018.

 A shortlisting process will take place after the closing date to ensure the best possible applicants are accepted onto the course.